Top 25 US Universities with the Most Powerful Alumni Network

 • Michael Brennan – pioneering finance academic, former president of the American Finance Association

-• Herbert Kalmus (1903) – inventor of Technicolor, star on the Hollywood Walk of Fame
+• Herbert Kalmus (1903) – inventor of the Technicolor, a star on the Hollywood Walk of Fame

 ALSO WATCH: Top 10 Fully Funded Scholarships in USA for International Students

-The university was established as a preparatory and vocational school by Amos G. Throop in the year 1891, in the early 20th century, the college attracted influential scientists such as Arthur Amos Noyes, George Ellery Hale and Robert Andrews Millikan.
+The university was established as a preparatory and vocational school by Amos G. Throop in 1891.
+In the early 20th century, the college attracted influential scientists such as Arthur Amos Noyes, George Ellery Hale, and Robert Andrews Millikan.

-In the year 1934, Caltech was elected to the Association of American Universities and the antecedents of NASA’s Jet Propulsion Laboratory, which Caltech continues to manage and operate, were established between the year 1936 and 1943 under Theodore von Kármán.
+In the year 1934, Caltech was elected to the Association of American Universities, and the antecedents of NASA’s Jet Propulsion Laboratory, which Caltech continues to manage and operate, were established between the years 1936 and 1943 under Theodore von Kármán.

 Notable Alumni

 Johns Hopkins University (JHU) is an American private research university in Baltimore, Maryland.
-Founded in the year 1876, It takes its name from its first benefactor, the American abolitionist, philanthropist and entrepreneur, Johns Hopkins.
+Founded in 1876, it takes its name from its first benefactor, the American abolitionist, philanthropist, and entrepreneur, Johns Hopkins.

-His $7 million bequests (roughly $141.2 million in today’s dollars) of which half financed the establishment of Johns Hopkins Hospital – was the largest philanthropic gift in the history of the United States at that time.
+His $7 million bequests (roughly $141.2 million in today’s dollars), of which half financed the establishment of Johns Hopkins Hospital, were the largest philanthropic gift in the history of the United States at that time.

-The Johns Hopkins University has four campuses in Baltimore with regional satellite campuses throughout Maryland and a biotech hub north of Washington, DC.
+Johns Hopkins University has four campuses in Baltimore, with regional satellite campuses throughout Maryland and a biotech hub north of Washington, DC.

-It has a presence in more than one hundred and fifty (150) countries including Argentina, France, China, Italy and Singapore, and an extensive study abroad programme.
+It has a presence in more than one hundred and fifty (150) countries, including Argentina, France, China, Italy, and Singapore, and an extensive study abroad program.

-Further notable alumni include the journalist PJ O’Rourke, film director Wes Craven, Woodrow Wilson, the 28th president of the United States and the Pulitzer Prize-winning columnist Russell Baker.
+Further notable alumni include the journalist PJ O’Rourke, film director Wes Craven, Woodrow Wilson, the 28th president of the United States, and Pulitzer Prize-winning columnist Russell Baker.

 Notable Alumni